WPIRoboticsEngineering/RBE3001_nucleo_firmware/README.md

 mbed deploy
 mbed-cli compile -j0 -t GCC_ARM -m nucleo_f746zg --source .  --source ./mbed-os/features/unsupported/USBDevice/USBDevice/  --source ./mbed-os/features/unsupported/USBDevice/USBHID/ -f
 ```
+# End Only do this after initial setup on new machine (partners after the initial push)
 # Print statements

 Now we are going to verify the communication between the computer and the NUCLEO firmware.
 To do so, we will use putty to listen on the serial port ttyACM0: